bogotolec/validator/README.md

 ### Number Validation

-By default, all number validators checks that given value is not NaN.
+By default, all number validators check that given the value is not NaN.

-- `:IsNumber()` - Validates that value is a number.
+- `:IsNumber()` - Validates that the value is a number.
-- `:IsInteger()` - Validates that value is an integer.
+- `:IsInteger()` - Validates that the value is an integer.

-After above methods, below methods can be used until the next `:Or`:
+After the above methods, the below methods can be used until the next `:Or`:

 - `:IsGreater(than: number)` - Checks if number is greater than given value.

-### Nan Validation
+### NaN Validation

-- `IsNan() -> NanValidator` - Validates that value is NaN.
+- `:IsNan()` - Validates that the value is NaN.

 ### String Validation

-- `IsString()` - Validates that value is a string.
+- `:IsString()` - Validates that value is a string.

-After above methods, below methods can be used until the next `:Or`:
+After the above methods, the below methods can be used until the next `:Or`:

-- `IsUTF8()` - Validates that string is valid UTF-8
+- `:IsUTF8()` - Validates that string is valid UTF-8
-- `MaxLen(len: number)` - Sets maximum string length in bytes.
+- `:MaxLen(len: number)` - Sets maximum string length in bytes.
-- `MinLen(len: number)` - Sets minimum string length in bytes.
+- `:MinLen(len: number)` - Sets minimum string length in bytes.
-- `MaxUTF8Len(len: number)` - Sets maximum length in UTF-8 characters.
+- `:MaxUTF8Len(len: number)` - Sets maximum length in UTF-8 characters.
-- `MinUTF8Len(len: number)` - Sets minimum length in UTF-8 characters.
+- `:MinUTF8Len(len: number)` - Sets minimum length in UTF-8 characters.

 ### Instance Validation

-- `IsAnInstance(instanceClass: string)` - Validates that value is an Instance of given class.
+- `:IsAnInstance(instanceClass: string)` - Validates that the value is an Instance of the given class.
-- `IsAnInstanceStrict(instanceClass: string)` - Validates that value is exactly the given class (no inheritance).
+- `:IsAnInstanceStrict(instanceClass: string)` - Validates that the value is exactly the given class (no inheritance).

-After above methods, below methods can be used until the next `:Or`:
+After the above methods, the below methods can be used until the next `:Or`:

 - `IsProperty(property: string, validator: Validator)` - Validates an instance property.
 - `IsAttribute(attribute: string, validator: Validator)` - Validates an instance attribute.